Robert Smith Vance: Early life and career

 After his military service, Vance received a Master of Laws from George Washington University Law School in 1955 and served as a law clerk to Alabama Supreme Court Justice James Mayfield.
 He then served a one-year stint as an attorney for the United States Labor Department before entering private practice in Birmingham from 1956 to 1977.

 As a lawyer, Vance quickly sided with the developing civil rights movement, as shown by his participation as an intervening plaintiff in litigation that ultimately resulted in the United States Supreme Court decision in Reynolds v.
 Sims, which decided that state legislative districts had to be roughly equal in population.
 Vance also was the first notable Birmingham attorney to reject the unwritten "gentleman's agreement" by which all black members of a jury pool were eliminated from serving as jurors in civil cases.

 Vance served as Chairman of the Alabama Democratic Party from 1966 to 1977.
 His election as Chairman capped a struggle within the Alabama Democratic Party, as a group loyal to the national party wrested control from a states' rights faction loyal to Governor George Wallace.
 Throughout Vance's tenure as chairman, Wallace was never able to capture the state party organization, despite continual struggles between the two factions.

 The most well-known example of this fight came during the 1968 Democratic National Convention in Chicago, as competing slates of delegates vied for credentials to be seated.
 Vance's group of party loyalists overcame challenges from both Wallace's group and a predominantly black slate headed by Dr. John Cashin of Huntsville, Alabama.

-Vance was also a lecturer at the Cumberland School of Law, at Samford University from 1967 to 1969.
+Vance was also a lecturer at the Cumberland School of Law at Samford University from 1967 to 1969.
 He served for a number of years in the United States Army Reserve, retiring as a lieutenant colonel.

 Federal judicial service

 On November 4, 1977, Vance was nominated by President Jimmy Carter to a seat on the United States Court of Appeals for the Fifth Circuit being vacated by Judge Walter Pettus Gewin.
 Vance was confirmed by the United States Senate on December 15, 1977, and received his commission the same day.
 The jurisdiction of the Fifth Circuit at that time included six Southern states, including Alabama.
-In 1981, the territory of the Fifth Circuit was divided into two circuits, and on October 1, 1981, Vance was reassigned to the United States Court of Appeals for the Eleventh Circuit, on which he served until his death.
+In 1981, the territory of the Fifth Circuit was divided into two circuits, and on October 1, 1981, Vance was reassigned to the United States Court of Appeals for the Eleventh Circuit, which he served on until his death.